reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

 **Average Response Time**

+The **average response time** allows to assess how fast a reThink device may retrieve a response from the catalogue.
+This metric directly reflects the user experience as accessing Catalogue service might cause the application or hyperty accessing it to wait for the response.
+In order to mitigte the effects of the network delay on the reported response time, reported results should mention the round-trip-time between SUT and the testing device as, e.g., measured via ping.

+**Errors**

+The number of erros is recorded for each experiment in order to verify that reported measurements are not biased by any irregularities in the SUT, the testing device, or the communication between the latter two.
+Errors checked for by the used testing tools consider [httperf-man]:
+  * The number of times a session, connection, or call failed due to a client timeout.
+  * The number of times a TCP connection failed with a socket−level timeout (ETIMEDOUT).
+  * The number of times a TCP connection attempt failed with a "connection refused by server" error (ECONNREFUSED).
+  * The number of times a TCP connection failed due to a RESET from the server.
+  * The number of times the httperf process was out of file descriptors.
+Whenever this count is non−zero, the test results are meaningless because the client was overloaded.
+  * The number of times the client was out of TCP port numbers (EADDRNOTAVAIL).
+This error should never occur.
+If it does, the results should be discarded.
+  * The number of times the system’s file descriptor table is full.
+Again, this error should never occur.
+If it does, the results should be discarded.

+For purely assessing the performance of the SUT, the numbers of errors should be zero for each test.

 ###### Tests
 Description of test set up, may be a single set up or multiple set ups depending on the component under test and the metric being tested.